Automattic/jetpack/projects/packages/jetpack-mu-wpcom/src/features/help-center/README.md

 ### Translations

-Translation are download from `widgets.wp.com/help-center/languages` during `jetpack-mu-plugin` build process.
-Please cd into `projects/packages/jetpack-mu-wpcom` and run:

-1. pnpm run build-production-js
-2. jetpack rsync mu-wpcom-plugin

-This will update the translations files.
+Translation are enqueued from `widgets.wp.com/help-center/languages` and are downloaded on the client side as normal JS files.
+This means they're decoupled from `jetpack-mu-plugin` and will be downloaded from your sandbox if you're sandboxing widgets.wp.com.
+This also means you don't have to re-deploy `jetpack-mu-plugin` after modifying them; releasing them to widgets.wp.com is sufficient.

 ### Deployment

 After every change to the Help Center PHP files, you'll have to deploy `jetpack-mu-plugin`.

-> [!IMPORTANT]
-> If you add new phrases to the Help Center.
-They will only be translated in Atomic sites after `jetpack-mu-plugin` is released.
-Which happens twice a day.